 Many of these topics involve interdisciplinary collaboration.
 To that end, CRCS researchers have collaborated in interdisciplinary work with other centers at Harvard, including the Center for Communicable Disease Dynamics (CCDD), Edmund J. Safra Center for Ethics, Embedded EthiCS at Harvard, and the Harvard Chan India Research Center.

-The ideal researcher will have a technical background in an area related to computer science and a desire to creatively use those skills to address problems of societal importance.
-CRCS is a highly collaborative environment, and we expect Fellows and Scholars to engage with researchers both inside and outside of computer science.
-CRCS research has led to important artifacts such as the Helios Voting System and the tools being constructed in the Privacy Tools Project.
+The ideal CRCS Postdoctoral Fellow will have a technical background in computer science (or related area) and a desire to creatively use those skills to address problems of societal importance.
+CRCS is a highly collaborative environment, and we expect fellows to engage with researchers both within and beyond computer science.
+CRCS researchers have made contributions to important outcomes such as the development of PAWS for conservation and the Privacy Tools Project.

-CRCS offers Fellows and Visiting Scholars numerous opportunities to engage with Harvard faculty, students and scholars in computer science and other disciplines including: the bi-weekly CRCS lunch seminar series, the CRCS annual symposium, various informal CRCS lunches, and other research group meetings.
-Additionally, CRCS has close ties with Harvard’s Berkman Klein Center for Internet and Society, and CRCS Fellows are included in many Berkman Klein Fellows' gatherings.
+CRCS offers postdoctoral fellows numerous opportunities to engage with Harvard faculty, students, and scholars in computer science and other disciplines, including the CRCS lunch seminar series, professional development panels, informal CRCS lunches, and other research group meetings.
+Annual salary for CRCS fellows is $80,000, paid monthly, with additional support for research and conference travel.

 Harvard University is an Affirmative Action/Equal Opportunity Employer.
 We are particularly interested in attracting women and underrepresented groups to participate in CRCS.